whitenois3/ctf/README.md

 ### Stage 2

-- [ ] Add a macro to mint the exploiter NFT for the first solver.
+- [x] Add a macro to mint the exploiter NFT for the first solver.
-- [ ] Store leaderboard in the NFT contract, Optimizer NFTs claimable at the end of the challenge.
+- [x] Store leaderboard in the NFT contract, Optimizer NFTs claimable at the end of the challenge.
-- [ ] Write the optimization challenge.
+- [x] Write the optimization challenge.
-  - [ ] ...
-- [ ] Reentrancy guard
+- [ ] Reentrancy guard (? - Might not need)